 Newberry National Volcanic Monument is open year-round and located about 30 miles from Bend, Oregon.
 The visitor centers are open seasonally from May 1 to October 31.
 The monument requires admission, use an America the Beautiful annual pass ($80) or purchase a day-use pass for $5 per vehicle, good at all designated parking lots.

-During your visit, check out the Bonito Lava Flow with several trails.
-Then drive through the park to the neighboring Wupatki National Monument.
+During your visit, check out the Bonito Lava Flow, which has several trails.
+Then, drive through the park to the neighboring Wupatki National Monument.

 Located at 6082 Sunset Crater near Flagstaff in northern Arizona.
-Open 7-days a weeks, 24-hours a day and closed on December 25.
+Open 7 days a week, 24 hours a day and closed on December 25.
 Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $25.

 The visitor center is open every day from 9 a.m. to 5 p.m.